valtimo-platform/valtimo-documentation/using-valtimo/document/link-process-and-case.md

 To link a process to a case, the following steps are necessary:

-1. Go to the menu 'Admin'.
+1. Go to the Admin menu
-2. Go to the menu 'Cases'
+2. Go to the Cases menu
 3. Select the case the process should be linked to.

    ![Selecting the case](img/cases-details.png)